Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 $$
 where $a_1, a_2, \ldots, a_n$ are parameters and $g_1, g_2, \ldots, g_n$ are functions that only depend on $x$.

 The problem is then non-linear regression.
 What if your parameters are in another function, like $f(t; \omega) = \sin(\omega t)$?
-In this particular case you can use a Fourier transform to find $\omega$, and in general there are often approaches that give you the parameters, but they are heavily dependent on the specific optimization problem you have.
+In this particular case you can use a Fourier transform to find $\omega$, and in general there are often approaches that give you the parameters, but they are heavily dependent on the specific problem you are working with.
 To create a general non-linear parameter optimizer, we must instead turn to numerical methods.

 ### Mortivation